Dine Around the World with NE1 Newcastle Restaurant Week

 And then on to India, of course, home to one of the UK's most popular cuisines.
 Newcastle has a wealth of great Indian restaurants, so spice-lovers are in for a treat this Restaurant Week.

-Khai Khai styles its menu as ‘Indian retro comfort food’ which means dishes like onion and samphire bhaji, Old Delhi butter chicken and their signature tandoori broccoli.
-This Restaurant Week, their £25 offer gets you a pre-starter, small/smoke plate and a heritage dish at the popular Queen Street venue.
+Fellow local favourite Khai Khai styles its menu as ‘Indian retro comfort food’ and means dishes like which means dishes like murgh tikka, Old Delhi butter chicken and their signature tandoori broccoli.
+This Restaurant Week, their £25 offer gets you a small/smoke plate and a heritage dish served with a choice of sides, plus a pre-starter of black chickpea tikka to share.

 Britain